virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```
 where:

-- `region` - hardwareNode region
+- `region` - hardware node’s region
-- `envName` - new environment short domain name
+- `envName` - a short domain name of a new environment
-- `name` - jps name
+- `name` - JPS name
 - `nodes` - an object of new nodes
-- `onInstall` - entry point for execute actions
+- `onInstall` - an entry point for performed actions

 ### InstallAddon